 This research is part of the TABULA project.
 The project aims to teach complex and abstract concepts in computer science.
 The fact that tangibles create a higher awareness for the work of a collaborator might help students to interact more with each other and therefore easier learn the complex topics from computer science.

 - Christian Cherek, David Asselborn, Simon Voelker and Jan Borchers.
 Off-Surface Tangibles: Exploring the Design Space of Midair Tangible Interaction.
-In to appear: Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems, CHI '19, ACM, New York, NY, USA, May 2019.
+In Extended Abstracts of the 2019 CHI Conference on Human Factors in Computing Systems, CHI EA '19, ACM, New York, NY, USA, May 2019.

 - David Asselborn.
 Reaching a New Dimension: Using Tangibles for 3D Object Rotation.
 Masters's Thesis, RWTH Aachen University, Aachen, September 2018.